bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.md

      */
     if (my_tty != NULL) {

     /*
      * my_tty->driver is a struct which holds the tty's functions,
      * one of which (write) is used to write strings to the tty.
      * It can be used to take a string either from the user's or
      * kernel's memory segment.
      *
      * The function's 1st parameter is the tty to write to,
      * because the same function would normally be used for all
      * tty's of a certain type.
 The 2nd parameter controls
      * whether the function receives a string from kernel
      * memory (false, 0) or from user memory (true, non zero).
      * BTW: this param has been removed in Kernels > 2.6.9
      * The (2nd) 3rd parameter is a pointer to a string.
      * The (3rd) 4th parameter is the length of the string.
      *
      * As you will see below, sometimes it's necessary to use
      * preprocessor stuff to create code that works for different
      * kernel versions.
 The (naive) approach we've taken here
      * does not scale well.
 The right way to deal with this
      * is described in section 2 of
      * linux/Documentation/SubmittingPatches
      */
     (ttyops->write) (my_tty,      /* The tty itself */
 #if ( LINUX_VERSION_CODE <= KERNEL_VERSION(2,6,9) )
              0,   /* Don't take the string
                  from user space        */
 #endif
-                         str, /* String                 */
+             (unsigned char *)str, /* String                 */
              strlen(str));        /* Length */

     /*
      * ttys were originally hardware devices, which (usually)
      * strictly followed the ASCII standard.
 In ASCII, to move to
      * a new line you need two characters, a carriage return and a
      * line feed.
 On Unix, the ASCII line feed is used for both
      * purposes - so we can't just use \n, because it wouldn't have
      * a carriage return and the next line will start at the
      * column right after the line feed.
      *
      * This is why text files are different between Unix and
      * MS Windows.
 In CP/M and derivatives, like MS-DOS and
      * MS Windows, the ASCII standard was strictly adhered to,
      * and therefore a newline requirs both a LF and a CR.
      */

 #if ( LINUX_VERSION_CODE <= KERNEL_VERSION(2,6,9) )
-        (ttyops->write) (my_tty, 0, "\015\012", 2);
+    (ttyops->write) (my_tty, 0, (unsigned char *)"\015\012", 2);
 #else
-        (ttyops->write) (my_tty, "\015\012", 2);
+    (ttyops->write) (my_tty, (unsigned char *)"\015\012", 2);
 #endif
     }
 }